ysujaana2004/ds-fall-2025-fri-0630/README.md

 ## Homework Submission
 - All homework is due at 12:01 PM (noon) the day before the next class
-- Submit GitHub PR links to your completed exercises
+- Submit GitHub PR links to your completed exercise
 # Homework Instructions: How to hand in your HWs.
 __HW assignments can be found in that each weeks README.md file.
 Open that weeks folder to find assignment__